 I never did get my priorities in sync with General Paulson's but I did start to shift my own.
 I had noticed that many in the wing had shifted their aims from whatever it was they needed to do, to simply surviving.
 I started to evaluate every decision on how the fallout from the wing commander's office would hit my squadron.
 I was starting to think of General Paulson as a Machiavellian leader.
 Everything was becoming defined by his personal self-interest and all actions had to be evaluated against his words versus his actions.
 But all of this came to an end when I got a phone call from the Vice Wing Commander.
-"The boss thinks very highly of you, Eddie," he said.
+"The boss thinks very highly of you, James," he said.
 "In fact, he wants you to work for him personally.
 He is promoting you to his personal assistant."

 "This is a promotion?"
 I asked.